(Image: Marino Marini,1952 by Herbert List)

-Greece seems to be the one country people recount with such sensuality and nostalgia.
-One week later, my insurance agent Debra told me of her time on Crete with a girlfriend, staying in a little hut on the beach with an old Greek family - waking in the morning, opening her eyes and hearing a squawking, only to look out the window and see the old house mother strangling a chicken in her big black apron.
-She spoke of feasts, vast fields of yellow sunflowers, wild roaming goats, the colour purple, daisies, more old women in their aprons, and buying giant sardines straight from the boat.
+Greece seems to be a country people recount with such sensuality and nostalgia.
+One week later, my insurance agent Debra told me of her time on Crete with a girlfriend, staying in a small hut on the beach with a Greek family - waking in the morning, opening her eyes and hearing squawking, only to look out the window and see the old house mother strangling a chicken in her starched black apron.
+She spoke of feasts, vast fields of yellow sunflowers, wild roaming goats, the colour purple, daisies, more widows donning black aprons, and buying giant sardines straight from the boat.

 I’m anticipating the most hedonistic love affair with the natural world, and feel ready and willing to fully lean into every thing the Greek culture can offer me - to eat like they do, learn like they do, see like they do.
 But these nightly pink dusk walks around the neighbourhood prompt me to always keep faithful to the rhythms of my true home, wherever I may be.

 (Image: Yasmine Ganley (anyone girl founder) + Jiho Yun)

 A recent series of poems featured in collaboration with Anyonegirl.com, speaking to communication barriers, female instinct, and the weight of our words.

 The whole process gave me a rush of some weird brand of nostalgia - the kind that usually motivated me to watch bad 80’s movies starring Steve Martin, or that one where Arnold Schwarzenegger and Danny Devito are supposed to be twins.